Tuberculosis (pulmonary manifestations)

 Citation, DOI, disclosures and article data

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 At the time the article was last revised Antonio Rodrigues de Aguiar Neto had no financial relationships to ineligible companies to disclose.View Antonio Rodrigues de Aguiar Neto's current disclosures

 Pulmonary manifestations of tuberculosis are varied and depend in part whether the infection is primary or post-primary.
 The lungs are the most common site of primary infection by tuberculosis and are a major source of spread of the disease and of individual morbidity and mortality.

 A general discussion of tuberculosis is found in the parent article: tuberculosis; and a discussion of other mycobacterial infections of the lungs is found here: pulmonary Mycobacterium avium complex (MAC) infections.

-	The primary infection is usually asymptomatic (the majority of cases), although a small number go on to have symptomatic haematologic dissemination which may result in miliary tuberculosis.
-Only in 5% of patients, usually those with impaired immunity, go on to have progressive primary tuberculosis.
+The primary infection is usually asymptomatic (the majority of cases), although a small number go on to have symptomatic hematological dissemination which may result in miliary tuberculosis.
+Only 5% of patients, usually those with impaired immunity, go on to have progressive primary tuberculosis.

 Patients with post-primary pulmonary tuberculosis are often asymptomatic or have only minor symptoms, such as a chronic dry cough.
-In symptomatic patients, constitutional symptoms are prominent with fever, malaise and weight loss.
-A productive cough which is often blood-stained may also be present 1.
+In symptomatic patients, constitutional symptoms are prominent with fever, malaise, and weight loss.
+A productive cough that is often blood-stained may also be present 1.